 Currently, the gas wells in the southwestern Idaho gas play are not searchable via the IGS interactive maps.
 See Production Reports table below for wells in southwestern Idaho.
 Permits and leasing activity can be found on the Idaho Department of Lands website.
 The status and infrastructure of the producing wells are shown on the IGS Southwestern Idaho Natural Gas Play map.

-Southeastern Idaho Gas Play
+Southeastern Idaho Oil and Gas Play

 Exploration activity is also occurring in Bonneville County.
 These wells are mainly targeting the Jurassic Stump-Preuss formations.
-A map of the most resent exploration activity is currently in progress.
+A map of the most recent exploration activity is currently in progress.
 Check back for a link to the newest map.

 Information on oil and gas exploration wells drilled in Idaho from 1903-1988 was transferred to the Idaho Geological Survey in 2009.
 Idaho Geological Survey has scanned the data to make all files available to the public in a digital format.